 I teach in the Electrical Engineering, Mathematics and Computer Science faculty at the Delft University of Technology (TU Delft).
 Students are welcome to come to my office in person.

 A student taking CSE1300?
-For help, post a question on Brightspace, contact a TA or attend the extra lab sessions.
+For help, post a question on Stackoverflow, contact a TA or attend the extra lab sessions.
 For administrative matters, contact the course email address (see Brightspace).

 IN4301: Advanced Algorithms asks how to solve instances of intractable problems in reasonable time.
 By the end of this course, students will have knowledge of and experience with some advanced algorithmic techniques: exact algorithms for NP-hard problems, approximation techniques, and linear programming relaxation techniques.
 The course is an excellent foundation for studying AI-based optimization.